genomu/genomu/README.md

 * Erlang R16B: http://erlang.org/
 * Elixir (latest master branch): https://github.com/elixir-lang/elixir
-* avahi daemon (only if you're on Linux, don't worry about it on OS X)
+* avahi daemon (only if you're on Linux, don't worry about it on OS X) and avahi DNS-SD compatibility library (libavahi-compat-libdnssd-dev)

 To build, simply run `make`.
 Hopefully, this will end successfully and you can fire up a test cluster using `make start`.
 That will start three